Fuel-efficient riding

 Using the gears correctly will also help reduce the amount of fuel you use: see using the gears to find out about ‘block’ gear changing, which can reduce the amount of time when you’re accelerating and so reduce fuel consumption.
 To use the engine as efficiently as possible, try to use the highest gear possible without making the engine struggle.

 Engine braking will help to reduce fuel use too.
-This is when you use the resistance of the engine to help slow the motorbike.
+This is when you use the resistance of the engine to help slow the motorcycle.
 Anticipating when you’ll need to slow down and choosing the correct gear will allow you to use engine braking rather than relying completely on the brakes.

-Keeping your motorbike working efficiently
+Keeping your motorcycle working efficiently

 Check the oil, fluid levels and tyres regularly and fix any problems as soon as you find them.
 See basic maintenance checks for more information.

 Technologies such as catalytic converters, new fuels and engine improvements are helping to reduce the amount of pollution created by vehicles.
-Find out more about the environmental effects of different fuels in the Planning for a bike journey section.
+Find out more about the environmental effects of different fuels in the Planning for a motorcycle journey section.